mssentop/identical/README.md

 # Project Name: Identical
-## This project is an assignment of CMPE 230 course @ Boğaziçi University (Spring 2020 semester).
+## This project was an assignment of CMPE 230 course @ Boğaziçi University (Spring 2020 semester).
 The project consists of a single Python program that detects and lists files and directories that are identical with respect to name and/or content.

 ### Execution on Command Line